skeweddata/skeweddata.github.io/_posts/2020-12-24-polling-part-0.md

 is restricted to voters who only like to vote when Trump is on the ballot.)

+After mulling it over, I realized that part of my problem was that I only had a superficial understanding of how polls actually worked.
+The issue is that, other than the headline numbers, polls release very few

 [^twitter]:
     In hindsight, this was the moment where I really should have put the computer down and done something more productive with my time.